-Answer: Breastmilk can be safely stored in glass, hard plastic bottles, or polyethylene milk storage bags especially designed for storing breast milk.
+Answer: Breast milk can be safely stored in glass, hard plastic bottles, or polyethylene milk storage bags especially designed for storing human milk.
 Avoid any plastic containers made with bisphenol A (BPA),an estrogen-mimicking industrial chemical .
 In 2012, the FBA mandated that baby bottles and children’s drinking cups could no longer contain BPA.

 You may want to freeze small amounts of milk in the freezer to have on hand for snack or cereal feedings when you just need an extra ounce or two.
 To use regular ice cube trays, clean the tray first with hot soapy water and air dry.
 Each cube is about an ounce, so you can pop out as many ounces as you want and put them into freezer bags.
 You can also buy special ice cube trays for storing milk that come with covers to seal the top tightly.